Budget: Next steps and what you can do!

 3Police training and the new cadet class.

-The police department has forced a small group of community volunteers to plough through more than 100 training videos and discuss a dozen different topics, with a goal of completing the “audit” of the Academy by July 1.
-This false deadline (they were given a total of six weeks) was created by the Chief Manley and Assistant City Manager Rey Arellano before the protests, before the public hearings, and before the new standards for use of force.
-Chief Manley forced these volunteer through this gruelling process because he continues to insist that a new Police Academy will launch July 15.
-That is absurd.
+The police department has forced a small group of community volunteers to plough through more than 100 training videos and discuss a dozen different topics.
+They asked for the underlying curriculum to understand the context for the video content and did not get it.
+Thanks to Council, this process will now change.
 Austin CANNOT begin to bring in new cadets under the same old standards and the same old training curricula that we’ve always had.

-The very next thing that needs to happen: the deadline for the audit must be extended to the fall.
+The deadline for the audit will be extended.
 After the budget process, and after new general orders are written, new training curricula must be established that train police in the culture we are trying to create, not the one we are trying to eliminate.
+All this will take time and must be done right.
+It is likely that no new cadets will graduate from the police academy this fiscal year.
+That’s ok, especially if we dig deep and finally change the culture that’s being inculcated in our police academy.

 In the coming weeks, we will push out actions you can take to make sure your victory this week is permanent and meaningful.
 Thanks so much for your support.
 Stick with us!
 The biggest fights are yet to come.